the-dext/the-dext.github.io/_posts/2021-09-09-TDD_Mocking-vs-No-Mocking.md

 If you were to apply functional programming terminology to these types of classes, many of them would be 'pure', because given the same state and the same actions, the result would always be the same.

 ### Classes That Do Both
-In my opiniion classes that do both orchestration and business logic are not something you should be seeing in good object oriented design.
+In my opinion classes that do both orchestration and business logic are not something you should be seeing in good object oriented design.
 They are procedural programming (possibly in an object oriented language) and you should avoid these like the plague.

 ---